MiraldiLab/maxATAC/docs/readme/train.md

 ```

 ## Required Arguments
-### `--genome`

-Specify which genome build this task is specified for (i.e. hg38).
 ### `--sequence`

 This argument specifies the path to the 2bit DNA sequence for the genome of interest

 ### `--meta_file`

 This argument specifies the path to the meta file that describes the training data available.
-This meta file described above.
+This meta file is described above.

 ## Optional Arguments
+### `--genome`

+Specify which genome build this task is specified for (i.e. hg38).

 ### `--prefix`